asxyzp/questionit-seekho-takehome/README.md

 # QuestionIt

 QuestionIt! is a small question-and-answer app built as a take home project for seekho.ai.
-It uses [https://opentdb.com/](Open Trivia DB API) to fetch multiple choice questions from which the user can select a correct option.
+It uses [Open Trivia DB API](https://opentdb.com/) to fetch multiple choice questions from which the user can select a correct option.
 The score/result is shown at the end.

 ## Available Scripts